aniketg932/Position_game/README.md

 #  Python -  Minor Projects
-Python starting projects - Select a position to replace a number to string // the code will be updated further to coming days.
+Position_game , Select a position to replace a number to string // the code will be updated further to coming days.

-                         -Card_war_game , In this you need to select a card who values will greter comapre between two different person and lets check  wo wins.
+Card_war_game , In this you need to select a card who values will greter comapre between two different person and lets check who wins.